Introduction to Stock Market in India

 1. The Bombay Stock Exchange (BSE)

-Bombay Stock Exchange (BSE) is the 11th largest stock exchange market in the world by market capitalization as on 31 December 2012.
+Bombay Stock Exchange (BSE) is the world’s 11th largest stock exchange market by market capitalization as of 31 December 2012.
 It is located on Dalal Street, Mumbai, Maharashtra, India.
 It was established in 1875.
-It is India’s oldest Stock Exchange, and also one of Asia’s oldest stock exchanges.
+The Bombay Stock Exchange (BSE) is India’s oldest Stock Exchange and one of Asia’s oldest stock exchanges.

 BSE traces its history to 1855 when four Gujarati and one Parsi stockbroker would gather under banyan trees in front of Mumbai’s Town Hall.
-As the number of stock market brokers kept increasing the location of these meetings was changed many times.
-In 1874, the group moved to Dalal Street and in 1875 it became an official organization known as ‘The Native Share & Stock Brokers Association.
+As the number of stock market brokers kept increasing, these meetings’ locations were changed many times.
+In 1874, the group moved to Dalal Street, and in 1875, it became an official organization known as ‘The Native Share & Stock Brokers Association.

 BSE provides a market for trading in,